What is Social Listening? Benefits, Tools, Case Studies

 BuzzSumo is a tool dedicated to improving your social media marketing.

-The tool will discover top-performing mentions, find influencers to promote your social media channels and monitor your predefined keywords.
+The tool will discover top-performing mentions, find influencers, and monitor your predefined keywords.
 If social media marketing is important for your brand, take a closer look at BuzzSumo.

 We’re interested in the last component.

 You can create alerts and get notifications once a keyword that matters is used online.

 But BuzzSumo is mainly a social media intelligence app.
 One of its strongest features is the assessment of shared content.
 That way, you can see what type of content performs best and make sure you provide content tailored to your audience’s needs.

 BuzzSumo starts at $99 per month and offers a 30-day free trial.

 HubSpot is a go-to platform when it comes to social media management.
 The main aim of the HubSpot interface is to find the optimal way to grow your business using social networks.